 Payment is due on date of invoice without holdback and is overdue thirty (30) days thereafter.
 Interest shall be charged on overdue accounts at normal business rates (typically eighteen percent [18%] per annum or the rates charged on overdue bank credit card balances).
-In the event of an overdue account General Guidelines For Fees Charged by Professional Engineers and Geoscientists 16 service may be discontinued without liability on the part of the Consultant for consequential delay or loss.
+In the event of an overdue account service may be discontinued without liability on the part of the Consultant for consequential delay or loss.
 Costs of litigation or collection services required to obtain payment, if needed, are for the Client's account.
 Late payment of fees by the Client may also warrant the Consultant charging higher fees, especially if there is a substantial risk that the fees may not be paid.